 The Grenada County Mill Pool and Its Quirks

-Buyer demand on a Grenada County tract is shaped by Grenada-area mills, Memphis-shed hardwood buyers, and Tupelo and Winona pulp and chip-n-saw markets within reasonable haul.
+Buyer demand on a Grenada County tract is shaped by Grenada-area mills, Memphis-area hardwood buyers, and Tupelo and Winona pulp and chip-n-saw markets within reasonable haul.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: Grenada Lake-area development and recreation pressure on land values, plus high-grade hardwood markets that the Memphis veneer crowd actively works.
 A direct, walk-up offer almost never reflects that reality.